World expresses outrage, plans stronger Russia sanctions

 To avoid international civilian casualties, the European Union Aviation Safety Agency said “there is a risk of both intentional targeting and misidentification of civil aircraft” and that “the presence and possible use of a wide range of ground and airborne warfare systems poses a HIGH risk for civil flights operating at all altitudes.”

-Africa highlighted the global impact and diplomatic reach of the attack.
-Few African nations have issued responses to the crisis but the director of the Africa Centers for Disease Control and Prevention openly worried that global attention will now shift even further from helping the world’s least vaccinated continent respond to COVID-19.
+The attack touched all sectors of society across the globe.
+The director of the Africa Centers for Disease Control and Prevention openly worried that global attention will now shift even further from helping the world’s least vaccinated continent respond to COVID-19.

 “The conflict in Ukraine definitely will draw attention, political attention, towards that crisis,” John Nkengasong said.